CBD Could Become Internationally Legal After Upcoming World Health Organization Expert Committee Meeting

 - High concentration extracts

-These products are used to supplement the body’s naturally occurring endocannabinoid system, increasing its ability to maintain homeostasis (balance), despite fluctuations.
+These products are used to support the body’s naturally occurring endocannabinoid system, increasing its ability to maintain homeostasis (balance), despite fluctuations.

 What CBD Rescheduling Could Mean for You

 When we talk about rescheduling CBD, the most immediate result for most consumers could be increased availability.
 Any loosening in international policy regarding CBD has the potential to open new markets around the world to the benefits of CBD.
-The acceptance of CBD by a WHO committee would influence health officials and lawmakers worldwide, possibly leading to changes in national laws covering CBD sale, possession, and use as either a dietary supplement or a prescription medication.
+The acceptance of CBD by a WHO committee would influence health officials and lawmakers worldwide, possibly leading to changes in national laws covering CBD sale, possession, and use.

 A change in CBD’s regulated status internationally could also make it easier to travel with CBD products from country to country, ensuring that those who depend on CBD don’t have to go without when traveling abroad.
 No one should have to face arrest for drug trafficking for taking their CBD products over state lines or international borders.
 Changes in CBD’s scheduling could also lead to an easier process for moving CBD products through customs when shipped internationally.